odea-project/qAlgorithms/report/report.md

 in the subsetting-based approach.
 The search for efficient detection and correction of non-ideal bins should be the main focus when improving and expanding the presented program.
-Such improvements must always be shown to improve peak quality or result correctness to justify being made.
+Such changes must always be shown to improve peak quality or result correctness to justify being made.

 ---